Safe Computing Overview

 - Windows OS Updates are approved and released by CTS on a regular basis

-- Symantec Anti-Virus is part of the University's standard loadset and installed on all computers (Windows & Macintosh)
+- Kaspersky Anti-Virus is part of the University's standard loadset and installed on all computers (Windows & Macintosh)

-- Symantec Anti-Virus definitions are managed and updated automatically when connected to the DU network.
+- Kaspersky Anti-Virus definitions are managed and updated automatically when connected to the DU network.

-- Symantec Anti-Virus scans run for all DU owned computers connected to the DU network on Thursdays at noon.
+- Kaspersky Anti-Virus scans run for all DU owned computers connected to the DU network on Thursdays at noon.